dragonlobster/riceboy/README.md

 ## Quirks
 Quirk | Complete | Description
 :------------ | :-------------| :-------------|
 Dummy Fetch | :white_check_mark: | There is an 6-8 cycle process in which a fetch of the first tile occurs and is then discarded.
 I currently have it set to 8.
+It depends if you believe Mode 3 takes 172 dots or 174.
+I personally think it takes 174 dots.
 HALT Bug | :white_check_mark: | Occurs when HALT is executed while IME is 0.
 PC fails to increment when executing the next instruction.
 DMA | :white_check_mark: | Fast transfer OAM.
 When value > `0xE0` is written to DMA, it reads from Echo WRAM instead, implemented as sourcing from the value `-0x20`.
 Further, the bus at which the OAM sources from is locked.
 It's either the
 OAM Bug | :white_large_square: | OAM memory gets corrupted when accessing it while the PPU is in Mode 2: OAM Scan.